 - purchase our products and services – if you purchase or use our products or services, we may use your personal data for specific purposes, including verifying your credentials, carrying out end-user compliance checks for export control purposes, and processing orders and generating billing information

 - contact us and/or provide feedback

 We may also collect data about you through our business relationships and contacts as well as from third-party sources, including publicly available sources such as Twitter, Facebook pages, LinkedIn profiles, company websites and online directories.

-Why we collect, hold, use and disclose your personal data
+Why we collect, hold, use, disclose and process your personal data

-We collect, hold, use and disclose personal data for a range of purposes, including:
+We collect, hold, use, disclose and otherwise process personal data for a range of purposes, including: